up

 The interference transformation can be carried out in a detector space with an arbitrarily selectable channel arrangement.
 Bio-Interface/PSI-Tools could calculate the laterally correct (but time-inversive) interference reconstruction.
 To calculate mirrored interference projections, the channels could be time-inverted with the tool.

-For test purposes and for general simulation tasks, a channel data synthesis based on a generator field available as a bitmap (see Fig.5) was also implemented.
+For test purposes and for general simulation tasks, a channel data synthesis based on a generator field available as a BMP-bitmap (see Fig.5-1) was also implemented.
 Black pixels act as firing neurons with predefined and loadable time-function output.

 With the hardware data-recorder connected, it was possible to record high-channel data streams.
 Hardware functions were digitally adjustable and storable.
 The gain could be varied over 5 powers of ten, starting at 500µV full scale.
 Hardware high-pass and low-pass filters allowed recordings in a selectable range from 0.05 Hz to 50 kHz.
 The channel amplifiers were noise-optimized for high-resistance sources (15 kOhm for EEG, 2 kOhm for electrete-microfones).

-Bio-Interface/PSI-Tools has been working with a 16-channel data recorder UEI-DAC WIN30-DS from UEI (distributed by National Instruments, ISA Board) since 1994.
+Bio-Interface/PSI-Tools has been working with a 16-channel data recorder UEI-DAC WIN30-DS from UEI (distributed by National Instruments, ISA Board) from 1994 to 1999.
 Preamplifiers were developed in-house, see pictures of the old hardware.

-Attempts to build a GUI with Labwindows were canceled.
-Labwindows was too slow.
+Attempts to build a GUI with "Labwindows" were canceled.
+Labwindows was to slow.
 Sabine Hoefs continued to develop Bio-Interface/PSI-Tools under Borland-C (Windows3.11).
 Around 1995, the system switched to Microsoft MS-C under Windows95.
 See also a description with pictures and the old help files of the software as well as the functions with a download option of PSI-Tools.
 Various verifications was made, using the software.

 Thanks to